-SRLA has implemented an integrated procurement approach known as the 3-2-1 procurement process for the tunnelling packages to help manage constrained market resources and realise procurement efficiencies for similar packages.
+SRLA has implemented an integrated procurement approach known as the 3-2-1 procurement process for the Tunnelling Packages to help manage constrained market resources and realise procurement efficiencies for similar packages.

-In a constrained market, this selective shortlisting increased bidders' chances of success, which in turn motivated a higher quality of proposals and competition among the best suited bidders.
+In a constrained market, this selective shortlisting increased bidders' chances of success, motivating a higher quality of proposals and competition among the best suited bidders.

-An Incentivised Target Cost model provides a framework for risks to be shared between the parties with an incentive for contractors to focus on cost-efficient delivery and effective cost management.
+An Incentivised Target Cost model provides a framework for sharing risks between the parties, with contractors being encouraged to focus on cost-efficient delivery and effective cost management.